What is Multimodality?: Multimodality and multimedia

 \section{Multimodality and multimedia}

-The use of the terms \emph{multimodality} and \emph{multimedia} in academic literature and beyond is confusing at best.
-Works attempting to compare these two focus on different aspects further increase confusion of the matter. \citet{LAUER2009225} argues that in the context of classrooms and scholarship there is no difference in meaning between the terms, and claims that different terms are used for different audiences: multimedia being appreciated by the public and industry, while multimodality being preferred by teachers, since it emphasises the composing process. \citet{anastopoulou2001multimedia} relates multimedia to the ways of conveying information and multimodality to the sensory experience of the learning individual.
+It is difficult to write about multimodality in ML and not to trigger the question ``What about multimedia?
+Isn't multimodal machine learning actually just multimedia in machine learning?''
+But the use of the terms ``multimodality'' and ``multimedia'' in academic literature is very diverse.
+Attempts to compare and better capture these terms focus on different aspects and center on human society, human-to-human interaction and learning environments \cite{anastopoulou2001multimedia, bezemer2008writing, LAUER2009225}.
+We, however, focus on multimodal machine learning where the information receiver and processor is a ML system.

-However, these works mentioned above and other notorious works on multimodality \cite{bezemer2008writing} have been focusing on the concepts of media and modality in relation to human society and its learning environments.
-For multimodal machine learning, the information receiver and processor is an ML system.
-To decide whether \emph{multimodality} as used so far is the right term for the field of multimodal ML, we find the following definitions for ``medium'' in the Oxford Advanced Learner's Dictionary: \begin{enumerate}[label=(\alph*), noitemsep] \item ``a way of communicating information, etc. to people'' comprising text, (moving) images, graphs, sounds. \item ``a substance that something exists or grows in or that it travels through'' being mainly applied in natural sciences. \end{enumerate}
+To decide whether \emph{multimodality} as used so far is the right term for the field of multimodal ML, we thus consult general definitions for ``medium'' and ``modality'' in the Oxford Advanced Learner's Dictionary, rather than the academic literature.
+For ``medium'' we find: \begin{enumerate}[label=(\alph*), noitemsep] \item ``a way of communicating information, etc. to people'' comprising text, (moving) images, graphs, sounds. \item ``a substance that something exists or grows in or that it travels through'' being mainly applied in natural sciences. \end{enumerate}

 ``Modality'' on the other hand is defined as follows:

 \begin{enumerate}[label=(\Alph*), noitemsep] \item ``the particular way in which something exists, is experienced or is done'' \item ``the kind of senses that the body uses to experience things'' being applied in biology. \end{enumerate}